KyloRen1/Sequence-Classification-of-Human-Robot-Walking/README.md

 [Sequential Image Classification of Human-Robot Walking Environments using Temporal Neural Networks]() by Bohdan Ivaniuk-Skulskyi, Andrew Garrett Kurbis, Alex Mihailidis, and Brokoslaw Laschowski

 ## News
+***05/05/2023***
+1. Our absrtact accepted to ICRA 2023 Computer Vision for Wearable Robotics Workshop

 ***19/04/2023***
 1. Our poster accepted to ICAIR 2023